Dimers and orthogonal polynomials: connections with random matrices: dynamics: connection to random tilings and random matrices

 \subsection{Diffusion scaling and relation with GUE minors}

 There is an interesting \emph{partial} link with GUE minors.
 In the diffusion scaling limit

 the measure on $\{\xi_k^n,1\leq k\leq n \leq N\}$ is exactly given by (\ref{eqMeasureGUEminors}). \begin{remark} It is important to stress, that this correspondence is a fixed-time result.
 From this, a dynamical equivalence does not follow.
-Indeed, if we let the GUE matrices evolves according to the so-called Dyson's Brownian Motion dynamics, then the evolution of the minors is not the same as the (properly rescaled) evolution from our $2+1$ dynamics for TASEP. \end{remark}
+Indeed, if we let the GUE matrices evolves according to the so-called Dyson's Brownian Motion dynamics, then the evolution of the minors is not the same as the (properly rescaled) evolution from our $2+1$ dynamics for TASEP~\cite{ANvM10b}.
+Nevertheless, projecting onto the $(t,n)$ paths with increasing $t$ and decreasing $n$ one still obtains the same measures~\cite{FF10}. \end{remark}